Saturday, February 08, 2020

 Catholic Nations

-This Cathedral at the Plaza de Mayo at first glance does not resemble the traditional church buildings that we are accustomed to.
+At first glance, this Cathedral at the Plaza de Mayo does not resemble the traditional church buildings that we are accustomed to.
 It looks more like a pantheon.
 The 12 neo-classical columns represent the 12 disciples of Jesus.
 This Cathedral has since become more prominent after Pope Francis was named the Pope of the Catholic Church.
 He used to perform mass at this Cathedral when he was the Archbishop of Buenos Aires before his elevation to the papacy at the Vatican in 2013.

 The original Basilica & Convent of Santo Domingo in Lima first built in late 16th century was destroyed in an earthquake in 1687.
 What we see today is a product of reconstruction, alteration and improvement carried out over the years.